agusnt/agusnt.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <h2>Who am I</h2>
-<p> My name is Agustin Navarro and I am from Zaragoza (Spain) where I take my degree and
+<p> My name is Agustin Navarro and I am from Zaragoza (Spain) where I took my degree and
 M.Eng on Computer Engineering.
 I am mainly interested in Computer Architecture, Embedded system, but I am also concerned about parallel programing and heterogeneous systems.